andrewevans0102/andrew-evans-dev-v2/src/content/blog/2023-11-13-azure-signalr-service-intro.md

 [The Azure SignalR Service](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-overview) is a great technology that enables real time updates in web applications.
 Real time updates are really important in applications that are used for collaboration or have data that changes quickly.
 I have used it on a few applications, and wanted to put together a quickstart for using it in projects.

 This post is going to introduce Azure's SignalR Service and show how you can setup a project to use it.
 I'll be referring to [my sample project on GitHub](https://www.github.com/andrewevans0102/azure-signalr-service-intro), and recommend checking that out when you have time.
-Most of this post is basically a copy of my sample project's README.
 If you'd like to see more examples, please check out the [Microsoft tutorials](https://learn.microsoft.com/en-us/aspnet/core/tutorials/signalr?view=aspnetcore-8.0&tabs=visual-studio).

 ## What is Azure's SignalR Service?